 Success came in the form of a basket-case project.
 Finding a bare bones Camaro SS that the owner was in process of converting into a Z28 clone before calling it quits in the beginning stages, our crew picked up the sad hulk for a decent price.

 While the primer gray/faded white on Hugger orange clad beast wasn’t a true Z28, our crew felt obligated to complete the outside restoration as the previous owner had planned.

 Our plans to make the exterior a Z28 clone was limited strictly to being skin-deep while hiding a few modern performance secrets under the sheet metal.

 Drawing inspiration from the golden era of SCCA Trans-Am series road racing, we planned on some serious street machine upgrades for hardcore road racing and an occasional trip to the local burger stand looking for some Mustangs to eat.

 Where do we begin?
 The car was a hulk when it arrived at the Power Automedia garage but we dove right in and began reworking the car into our vision of what we wanted.

 This transformation began with a brain storming session on what direction we want to go in.
 Then we identified key elements that we needed to help us get there.
 We couldn’t help but daydream about what events we wanted to take the car to.
 Eventually we got down to the nuts and bolts of the project and discussed engine building and drivetrain.

-We’re documenting everything in detail for full tech articles on each aspect of this build, but we want to keep you up to date on some of the important milestones we’re passing every month.
+We’re documenting everything that we do to the car in detail so you can follow along.
+While we will be delivering complete tech articles on each aspect of this build, we want to keep you up to date on some of the important milestones we’re passing every month.
 Bookmark this page – we’ll be updating as we go along, and putting in links to all the detailed stories.